Gerald Balfour, 2nd Earl of Balfour: Marriage and children

 An affair with Welsh Liberal politician Winifred Coombe Tennant resulted in a further child, Augustus Henry.

 The Countess of Balfour died in 1942, aged 74.
-Lord Balfour survived her by three years and died in January 1945, aged 91, by which time he was the last surviving member of any of long-serving Prime Minister Salisbury's cabinets.
+Lord Balfour survived her by three years and died at Whittingehame on 14 January 1945, aged 91, by which time he was the last surviving member of any of long-serving prime minister Salisbury's cabinets.
 He was succeeded in the earldom by his only son Robert.